Causes Of Burning and Stabbing Knee Pain

 Bursitis

-Knee bursitis is the inflammation of small fluid-filled pockets or sacs (bursa)present in the joint.
-The bursae get inflamed in response to injury or overuse.
+Knee bursitis is the inflammation of small fluid-filled sacs (bursa) in the joint.
+Pain is more pronounced when kneeling down.

 Tendonitis

-Arthritis pain can be associated with burning pain especially when there is nerve involvement.
-There are two types of arthritis affecting the knee:
+Arthritis pain can be associated with burning pain, especially with nerve involvement.

 Osteoarthritis

-Arthritis pain due to knee arthritis may be accompanied by a burning sensation.
-Studies show that OA patients are more prone to knee cartilage tear.
-The extent of cartilage tear/defect depends on the severity of osteoarthritis.
+OA may be accompanied by a burning sensation.
+Studies show OA patients are more prone to cartilage tear.

 Rheumatoid Arthritis

-Patients suffering from rheumatoid arthritis (autoimmune disorder) might also experience burning knee pain.
+Rheumatoid arthritis (autoimmune disorder) can also cause burning knee pain.

 Cartilage Tear

-A torn piece of cartilage can also be the source of burning knee pain.
-Trauma or sports injury can be the possible causes of cartilage damage and consequent causes of knee pain.
+A torn piece of cartilage can be the source of burning pain, often due to trauma or sports injury.

 Ligament Tear

-Ligament tears are a common cause of pain in the body.
-A torn ligament or a torn meniscus can seriously affect your day-to-day activities.
-A lateral collateral ligament tear or a lateral meniscus tear can induce pain in the side of the knee.
+Ligament tears (e.g., lateral collateral ligament or meniscus) can induce pain in the side of the knee.

 Gout

-High uric acid levels in the blood can lead to the build-up of uric crystals in the knee joint.
-These crystals lead to evident inflammation that eventually impinges the nearby nerves causing burning pain.
+High uric acid levels can lead to uric crystal build-up in the knee, causing inflammation and burning pain.

 Peripheral Artery Disease